The extraordinary Bellamy Road has taken the fast track to success.

 - Second highest average at FTK July 2013 - $191,667

-- 16 stakes winners - six Graded SWs
+- 17 stakes winners - six Graded SWs - 25 stakes horses

 - Bred 436 mares his last three seasons (2011-2013) combined

 One of the hallmarks of successful sires is their ability to improve their mares’ performance.
-Only one-third of all sires improve their mares, and Bellamy Road is in that elite group, both as a General Sire and as a Sire of Two-Year-Olds.
+Only one-third of all sires improve their mares, and Bellamy Road is in that elite group.

 Bellamy Road is a tremendous commercial success as well.
-In 2013, his two-year-olds in training averaged $91,000, led by a $260,000 filly purchased by Bob Baffert.
+In 2014, his two-year-olds in training are averaging nearly 9 1/2 times the stud fee at conception.
 His 2013 yearlings are led by the top-priced colt at FTK July, a $420,000 beauty purchased by Mandy Pope's Whisper Hill.
 Bill Oppenheim selected Bellamy Road in 2011 as one of just two "Value Sires" in his siring crop.